On this page

 }

-Then open a pull request against ltdrdata/ComfyUI-Manager.
-The maintainer reviews and merges manually.
+Step 3: Open a PR against ltdrdata/ComfyUI-Manager.
+The maintainer merges manually.
 Response time is typically 1–7 days.

-What the Manager Does When a User Installs Your Package
+What Happens When a User Installs Your Package

 sequenceDiagram